Main agronomic characteristics of lsl2

 Analysis of the open reading fragment (ORF) showed one exon and no intron for the LSL2 gene (LOC_Os07g04670). lsl2 is a 1-bp mutant that results in the exchange of a serine (Ser) for a proline (Pro) (Fig. 4).
 Ser is a polar amino acid, whereas Pro is nonpolar.
 Such a mutation may alter the function of a protein.

 The lsl2 geneis responsible for the long sterile lemma phenotype

-To confirm that the mutation phenotype can be attributed to lsl2, we examined whether the knockout of LSL2 in the cultivar ZH11 would lead to the long sterile lemma phenotype.
-One sequence-specific guide RNA (sgRNA) was designed to knock out the LSL2 gene using the CRISPR/Cas9 gene editing system.
+To confirm that the mutation phenotype can be attributed to lsl2, we examined whether knockout of LSL2 in the cultivar ZH11 would lead to the long sterile lemma phenotype.
+One sequence-specific guide RNA (sgRNA) was designed to knock out the LSL2 gene by using the CRISPR/Cas9 gene editing system.
 A total of three plants from three independent events were obtained and confirmed by sequencing to carry insertions and deletions in the target sites (Table 5).

 Analyses of 3-D structures between the LSL2 protein and the lsl2 protein

 By further simulating the 3-D structure of the protein, we found changes between the lsl2 protein and the LSL2 protein (Figure 5).
 Moreover, we observed a significant change in protein structure when residue 79 of LSL2 was changed from Ser to Pro (Fig. 6).